citrix/workspace-linux-virtual-channel-sdk/docs/example-programs.md

 OXS is the Noughts and Crosses game.
 The OXS virtual channel implements remote drawing of this game.
-The purpose of this is to demonstrate the following interfaces, which are specific to the Receiver for Linux:
+The purpose of this is to demonstrate the following interfaces, which are specific to the Workspace app for Linux:

 -   Sub-windows or overlay buffers